ianisms/CSEOAuthFlows/README.md

 ## Apps

 - [demotastic](demotastic) - React JS App that demonstrates OIDC, the implicit flow, and the auth code.
-- [client creds](clientcreds) - .NET Console App that demonstrates the client credentials flow, device code flow, and the on-behalf-of flow.
+- [clientcreds](clientcreds) - .NET Console App that demonstrates the client credentials flow, device code flow, and the on-behalf-of flow.